By Martin Levin mlevinlevinlaw.com

 The Supreme Court concluded that: “[w]e need not weigh exactingly the relative strengths of these various interests.
 They are unquestionably important and legitimate, and Washington’s ban on assisted suicide is at least reasonably related to their promotion and protection.
 We therefore hold that Wash.
 Rev. Code. § 9A.26.060(a) (1994) does not violate the Fourteenth Amendment.”

-The United States Supreme Court opinion in State of Washington v.
-Glucksberg is the present state of the law in America.
+As of December 2001 when this paper was written, the United States Supreme Court opinion in State of Washington v.
+Glucksberg was the state of the law in America.
 In Glucksberg the Supreme Court concluded that an individual does not have a constitutional right to physician-assisted suicide, and that a state government does have the right to ban physician-assisted suicide.
 The Supreme Court, however, did not address the issue whether a state could permit physician-assisted suicide.
 In fact, the Supreme Court itself stated:

 Throughout the Nation, Americans are engaged in an earnest and profound debate about the morality, legality, and practicality of physician-assisted suicide.
 Our holding permits this debate to continue, as it should in a democratic society.